Skip to secondary navigation Skip to main content

 Missouri

-Assistive Technology Information Technology Access: Questions, Answers, and Unknowns for State and Local Entities Missouri state law (RSMo.
+Missouri Assistive Technology Missouri state law (RSMo.
 191.863) requires state agencies to develop and procure accessible information technology unless an undue burden would be imposed.
 The statute defines state agencies as “each department, office, board, bureau, commission or other unit of the executive, legislative, or judicial branch of state government, including public four-year and two-year colleges and universities.”
 Missouri’s law defines information technology the same as Section 508.
 The statute also charges the Missouri assistive technology council (MoAT) and the office of information technology (OIT) with responsibility for adopting standards to be used by state agencies in the procurement or development of accessible information technology.

 New York